on-the-loose/on-the-loose.org/README.md

 Make sure to run these on two separate terminal windows or tabs.

 And you're ready to go!
+Point your browser to http://localhost:3000 to see the website.

+We recommend that you use [VSCode](https://code.visualstudio.com/) as an editor because of its top notch autocomplete and linting for TypeScript.
+Additionally, the use of [prettier](https://prettier.io/) to automatically format the code is also highly encouraged to keep the code nice and clean.